Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- Prescott has 3,928 passing yards (261.9 ypg) to lead Dallas, completing 68.7% of his throws and tossing 29 touchdown passes with 10 interceptions this season.
+- He also has 126 rushing yards on 43 carries with one touchdown, averaging 8.4 yards per game.

-- He's also helped out on the ground, with 126 rushing yards (8.4 ypg) on 43 carries with one rushing touchdown.
+- The Cowboys, who rank first in the NFL in points scored, have dropped back to pass 57.8% of the time while running the football 42.2% of the time.

 - Prescott has thrown 83 passes in the red zone this season, 54.2% of his team's red zone plays.